measurement-kit/measurement-kit/include/measurement_kit/README.md

 uploaded kilo-bytes, and `failure` is the overall failure that occurred during the test (or the empty string, if no error occurred).

-- `"status.geoip_lookup"`: This event is emitted only once at the beginning of the task, and provides information about the user's IP address, country and autonomous system.
+- `"status.geoip_lookup"`: (object) This event is emitted only once at the beginning of the task, and provides information about the user's IP address, country and autonomous system.
 In detail, the JSON is like:

 ```JSON
 {